-Anytime of year there can be strong currents at Sunset Beach, so ask the lifeguard if there are any currents to be concerned about when you are here.
+Anytime of year there can be strong currents at this beach, so ask the lifeguard if there are any currents to be concerned about when you are snorkeling Sunset Beach.

 It is a great place to watch the sunset anytime of the year.
 And it couldn’t be easier to find; the beach is right on Hwy 83.

-You should be able to enter in bare feet and slip your fins on once you are in deep enough water.
-Even in the summer this beach can get steep and drop off quite quickly from the beach, so watch for this.
+You should be able to enter in bare feet and slip your fins on once you are in deep enough water to float.
+Even in the summer this beach can get steep and drop off quite quickly, so watch for this.